 You can reach San Giorgio by vaporetto from Giudecca or across the canal from San Zaccaria.
 Although the island is very small, there is a surprising amount to see here.

 The main attraction is the 16th century Basilica of San Giorgio Maggiore.
 This was designed by Palladio and contains paintings by Tintoretto.
 It is possible to take the lift to the top of the belltower for breathtaking views of Venice (assuming you don’t visit on a misty day, as I did).

 The basilica was built on the site of an earlier monastery, and the complex now includes several areas that are open to visitors.
 I went into the old abbey, now owned by the Cini Foundation, where there was an exhibition of north African carpets and textiles.
 I was also able to go out into the abbey garden – not too much to see in November but it must be very pleasant in the summer.
 Nearby was Le Stanze del Vetro, a museum with some impressive pieces of local glass.

 San Giorgio is also home the Vatican Chapels, a series of ten modern (2018) chapels set in woodland.
 Here you will also find the Borges Labyrinth, a maze built in 2011.
-Visits to the chapels and labyrinth are by tour only, and need to be booked in advance.
+Visits to the labyrinth are by tour only, and need to be booked in advance.
 Finally, the island has a café and bistro where you can enjoy lunch or a drink.

 This article is now available as a mobile app.
 Go to GPSmyCity to download the app for GPS-assisted travel directions to the attractions featured in this article.